-The respective total status of the module is indicated via three LEDs in the front panel.
+The status of the board is indicated via three LEDs in the front panel.
 This allows an easy identification of the current operation status or any fault.

-Due to its compact size, the Network Time Client Module 8030NTC is easy to integrate and characterized by its easy and simple operation, although it offers a broad range of functions.
+The Board 7279(RC) offers a broad range of functions.
 Some of the practice-oriented functionalities are for example: